rsnakeactual/cvedata/presentation.md

 ---

 # How is that possible?

-I give you the CNA (CVE numbering authorities)
+I give you the CNA (CVE numbering authorities).

 ![](preso/ISSA_CVE_Scores_Presentation_20240327_36.png)